-To prevent coupling noise onto the AD8250, do the following guidelines:
+To prevent coupling noise onto the AD8251, follow these guidelines:

-- Do not run digital lines under the device. - Run the analog ground plane under the AD8250. - Shield fast switching signals with digital ground to avoid radiating noise to other sections of the board, and never run them near analog signal paths. - Avoid crossover of digital and analog signals. - Connect digital and analog ground at one point only (typically under the ADC). - Use the large traces on power supply lines to ensure a low impedance path.
+- Do not run digital lines under the device. - Run the analog ground plane under the AD8251. - Shield fast switching signals with digital ground to avoid radiating noise to other sections of the board, and never run them near analog signal paths. - Avoid crossover of digital and analog signals. - Connect digital and analog ground at one point only (typically under the ADC). - Use large traces on the power supply lines to ensure a low impedance path.
 Decoupling is necessary; follow the guidelines listed in the Power Supply Regulation and Bypassing section.